 Antonio’s studio has all the tools and equipment you’ll need.
 You just pay for the course and the materials, which are all Mexican (the silver comes from Toluca), although you’re welcome to bring your own gems or stones to set.

-Antonio offers workshops from 9am to noon, Monday to Friday.
+Antonio offers silver jewellery making workshops from 9am-noon Monday to Friday.

 Studio of Jose Antonio Lopez